Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Results

 \subsubsection{Methods in Included Literature}

-There was a total of 62 models of interest in the 36 included papers, with each paper containing 1 to 8 such models.
-These models consisted of 35 classifiers, 14 survival prediction models, 7 segmentation models, and 6 regression models.
-A variety of classification outcomes were assessed - histological subtype (7/35), malignancy (5/35), primary cancer type (4/35), genetic mutation status (3/35), stain intensity (3/35), tumour grade (2/35), tissue type (2/35), cell type (2/35), microsatellite instability (2/35), transcriptomic subtype (2/35), stage (1/35), epithelial-mesenchymal transition status (1/35), and treatment response (1/35).
-Most survival models measured overall survival (9/14), while others measured progression-free survival (2/14), platinum-free interval (2/14) and symptom-free interval (1/14).
-Segmentation models were split between tumour segmentation (4/7) and stain segmentation (3/7).
-The regression models also quantified staining but were formulated as regression tasks rather than segmentation.
+There was a total of 80 models of interest in the 45 included papers, with each paper containing 1 to 6 such models.
+There were 37 diagnostic models, 22 prognostic models, and 21 other models predicting diagnostically relevant information.
+Diagnostic model outcomes included the classification of malignancy status (10/37), histological subtype (7/37), primary cancer type (5/37), genetic mutation status (4/37), tumour-stroma reaction level (3/37), grade (2/37), transcriptomic subtype (2/37), stage (1/37), microsatellite instability status (1/37), epithelial-mesenchymal transition status (1/37), and homologous recombination deficiency status (1/37).
+Prognostic models included the prediction of treatment response (11/23), overall survival (6/23), progression-free survival (3/23), and recurrence (2/23).
+The other models performed tasks which could be used to assist pathologists in analysing pathology images, including measuring the quantity/intensity of staining, generating segmentation masks, and classifying tissue/cell types.